-The engine range at launch consists of two petrol options and one diesel.
-The entry-level petrol is the 1.4 TFSI cylinder on demand (CoD) unit, which produces 138bhp and 184lb ft and promises a 0-62mph time of 9.1sec.
-It's an exceptionally refined powerplant which is incredibly quiet at idle and around town, and therefore ideally suited to drop-top use.
+The engine range, same as the rest of the A3 range, consists of three petrol and three diesel options.
+The entry-level 1.4 TFSI has been replaced by a 1.5 TFSI unit, which produces 148bhp and 184lb ft and promises a 0-62mph time of 8.9sec.
+From what we have seen, it is an exceptionally refined powerplant which is incredibly quiet at idle and around town, and therefore suggests it would ideally be suited to drop-top use.

 On the road, the A3 cabriolet is a competent if not exactly engaging steer.
 The inevitable compromises of the cabriolet's roof removal are dealt with in reasonable fashion, although there's no hiding the fact that some rigidity and ride refinement have been sacrificed.